GoogleCloudPlatform/cloud-image-tests/test_suites/README.md

 ### Test suite: hostnamevalidation ###

 Tests which verify that the metadata hostname is created and works with the DNS record.
+This test suite adds a flag to the manager which can be used to filter out the tests run.

+  -hostnamevalidation_test_exclude_filter string
+      regexp filter for individual hostnamevalidation test cases; cases matching any tests will be skipped (default "" [nil])

 #### TestHostname
 Test that the system hostname is correctly set.